This document explains how to connect your Arduino board to the computer and upload your first sketch.

 Copy the Arduino application into the Applications folder (or elsewhere on your computer).
 If you're using an Arduino Uno or Mega 2560, you don't have any drivers to install.
 Skip ahead to the next step.

-If you're using an older board (Duemilanove, Diecimila, or any board with an FTDI driver chip that looks like this:
+If you're using an older board (Duemilanove, Diecimila, or any board with an FTDI driver chip.

 The Arduino Uno, Mega, Duemilanove and Arduino Nano automatically draw power from either the USB connection to the computer or an external power supply.
 If you're using an Arduino Diecimila, you'll need to make sure that the board is configured to draw power from the USB connection.
 The power source is selected with a jumper, a small piece of plastic that fits onto two of the three pins between the USB and power jacks.
 Check that it's on the two pins closest to the USB port.